jaehochang92/jaehochang92.github.io/_pages/academic.md

 ### Miscellaneous

 1. Product kernel implemented in R
-2. Product kernel implemented in R
+2. ASH implemented in Rcpp
 3. Product kernel implemented in R